Nhung Nguyen, PhD

 Postdoctoral Scholar

 Vuong Do received his doctorate in Public Health (Epidemiology) from the School of Public Health, Georgia State University.
-He is a postdoctoral fellow at the Center for Tobacco Control Research and Education, UCSF.
-As a postdoctoral fellow at the CTCRE, he examines tobacco and cannabis co-use patterns among young adults, risk perceptions, and contextual factors to inform cessation programs.
+As a postdoctoral fellow at the UCSF Center for Tobacco Control Research and Education, Vuong examines tobacco and cannabis co-use patterns among young adults, risk perceptions, and contextual factors to inform cessation programs.
 In addition, he is interested in studying tobacco and cannabis use and health disparities among racial/ethnic minority groups.

 Lab Alumni